 I also recommend having a supply of electrolyte water and Pedialyte on-hand to stay hydrated.
 Caffeine-free tea, juice, and Vitamin water can also be consumed as tolerated.

 If you suffer from nausea after the procedure, take prescribed meds as directed.
 Be sure to take your medications with food and drink Pedialyte to prevent dehydration.

 As you begin to feel well enough to eat, take a stool softener.
-The combination of anesthesia, pain medications, immobility, and manipulating everything in your abdomen means your bowels will come to a standstill.
+The combination of anesthesia, pain medications, immobility, and manipulating everything in your abdomen means your bowels may come to a standstill.
 But eventually, what goes in, must come out.
 So be proactive and take that stool softener so you do not add in any additional discomfort.

 One of the best things my friends and family did for me was to set up a meal train.
 There was absolutely no cooking done for at least the first week.
 Additionally, you can order meals delivered through a variety of services including the following:

 Immediately after the procedure, I slept off and on for the first 24 hours.
 Once the anesthesia had worn off, I quickly realized that sleeping on my back, in a semi-flexed position was uncomfortable.
 Each surgeon varies on how long one should sleep in this flexed position, but I’ll tell you what I found helpful.